Einar K. Enevoldson

-Einar K. Enevoldson was a civilian research pilot for NASA's Hugh L. Dryden Flight Research Center, Edwards, Calif. from 1968 until 1986.
+Einar K. Enevoldson was a civilian research pilot for NASA's Hugh L. Dryden Flight Research Center, Edwards, CA from 1968 until 1986.
 He was involved in many research programs, including those with experimental wings, propulsion, and digital computer flight control systems.
 Among the NASA aircraft that he flew were the F-111, F-14, F-8 Digital Fly-By-Wire and Super Critical Wing, YF-12A, the oblique wing AD-1, Controlled Deep Stall Sailplane, sub-scale F-15 RPV spin research vehicle, and the X-24B Lifting Body.

 Enevoldson was a jet fighter pilot in the USAF, and as an exchange officer with the Royal Air Force attended the Empire Test Pilot's School in Farnborough, England.
 Following graduation, he served as a test pilot on the Hunter, Lightning and Javelin British fighter aircraft from 1966 to 1967.